shtirlic/picocalc_x86/README.md

 echo modem commands.
 Also adds speed dial for `123` number, so in terminal you could dial via `ATDT123` and then connect via emultion/proxy to the telnet `amnesiabbs.duckdns.org`
 The current BBS list can be found here https://www.telnetbbsguide.com

-For terminal I suggest using shareware Qmodem Lite 4.5 https://winworldpc.com/product/qmodem/45 or better alternative.
+For the terminal I suggest using shareware Qmodem Lite 4.5 https://winworldpc.com/product/qmodem/45 or better alternative.

 ## Building